-Quick Tip: If your business is in a high growth mode, remember to take that into account as you calculate your estimated taxes.
-If your revenue increases 75% year to year—chances are, your tax bill will increase accordingly!
+Quick Tip: If your business is in a high-growth mode, remember to take that into account as you calculate your estimated taxes.
+If your revenue increases 75% year to year, chances are that your tax bill will increase accordingly.

 For example, a Christmas tree farm might double as a wedding venue in the summer.
 A swim school might use its instructors to provide tutoring services during the school year.
 Your second source of revenue might be almost completely outside the traditional services you provide.
 Don’t be afraid to think outside the box!

-While redirecting your business to be cash flow positive is certainly possible, it’s not an overnight process.
+Although redirecting your business to be cash flow positive is certainly possible, it’s not a right-this-second process.
 There’s no magic formula or switch you can flip to suddenly get back on track.

-Becoming and staying “cash flow positive” is a long-term business journey.
-(Get it?
-That’s why we made you this roadmap!)
+Becoming and staying cash flow positive is a long-term business journey.
 But if you’re paying attention, tracking as you go, and making corrections as needed, you’ll eventually reach your destination.

 Meredith Wood is the founding editor of the Fundera Ledger and a GM at NerdWallet.